dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/1-semantic-layer-intro.md

 1. Getting setup with MetricFlow in your dbt project.
 2. Building your first semantic model and its fundamental parts: entities, dimensions, and measures.
 3. Building your first metric.
-4. Validating and querying with `mf`.
-5. Refactoring a mart into the Semantic Layer.
+4. Refactoring a mart into the Semantic Layer.
-6. Defining advanced metrics: Ratio and Derived types.
+5. Defining advanced metrics: Ratio and Derived types.
-7. Review best practices.
+6. Review best practices.

 If you're ready to ship your users more power with less code, let's dive in!